cypress-io/github-action/README.md

  > [GitHub Action](https://docs.github.com/en/actions) for running [Cypress](https://www.cypress.io) end-to-end and component tests.
 Includes npm, pnpm and Yarn installation, custom caching and lots of configuration options.

+ Placing `use: cypress-io/github-action@v5` into a GitHub Action workflow gives you a simple way to run Cypress.
+The action takes the project's npm, pnpm or Yarn package manager lock file, installs dependencies and caches these dependencies for future use.
+It then proceeds to run Cypress end-to-end tests with the built-in Electron browser and provides a test summary after completion.

+ If you are testing against a running server like the [Cypress Kitchen Sink showcase example](https://example.cypress.io/) on https://example.cypress.io/ no other parameters are necessary.
+In other cases where you need to fire up a development server, you can add the [start](#start-server) parameter to the workflow.
+Browse through the examples to find other useful parameters.

 ## Examples

 - [End-to-End](#end-to-end-testing) testing